Northumberland Rugby Union Concussion Protocol

 When a player sustains a head/neck injury or is suspected of such, the player must be attended by a suitably trained person who is confident to assess the injury and look for signs of concussion.
 RFU Guidelines recommend every team has access to a qualified First Aider as a minimum requirement.

 Clubs, Schools, Universities and Representative squads must follow the RFU Concussion advice and GRTP recommendations.
-Full details of the RFU protocols and GRTP can be found at
+Full details of the RFU protocols and GRTP can be found here.

-The RFU and Northumberland Rugby Union recommends the use of Pocket Concussion Recognition Tool (symptoms and signs check list) this is available at
+The RFU and Northumberland Rugby Union recommends the use of Pocket Concussion Recognition Tool (symptoms and signs check list) and this can be found here.

 RFU online Headcase modules can be found here